 Ahhh…Chris Eaton has caught Appleby in more inconsistencies.

 This is where we depart from Chris Eaton.
-SAP distinctly planned to take as much database market share from Oracle, Microsoft and IBM, and to do so without providing any value any of their competitors.
-SAP already did this, using its ERP system to push out far more capable vendors in other applications areas and allowing SAP to sell its vastly inferior applications as we covered in How ERP System Was a Trojan Horse.
-Furthermore, IBM, the IBM consulting division that is, has been complicit in helping SAP distribute false information in order to push SAP solutions for which IBM has consulting resources trained.
+SAP distinctly planned to take as much database market share from Oracle, Microsoft, and IBM, and to do so without providing any value to any of their competitors.
+SAP already did this, using its ERP system to push out far more capable vendors in other application areas and allowing SAP to sell its vastly inferior applications as we covered in How ERP System Was a Trojan Horse.
+Furthermore, IBM, the IBM consulting division that is, has been complicit in helping SAP distribute false information to push SAP solutions for which IBM has consulting resources trained.